geisa/specification/source/system-architecture.rst

 ------------------------------

-As discussed in :doc:`introduction`, the |GEISA| specification describes three types of interoperability: ADM, API, and EE.
+As discussed in :doc:`introduction`, the |GEISA| specification describes four types of interoperability: ADM, API, LEE, and VEE.
 These types of interoperability live in a general system context, which is shown below in :numref:`geisa-architecture`.